mugen609/bigbox-native-res-setup/GameMaze.md

   - Put ROMs and games on a SSD for reduced load times.

 - **Backup Configuration**
-  - Back up LaunchBox settings (Tools → Backup) and REWASD profiles to a USB drive or network share.
+  - Back up LaunchBox settings (Tools → Backup) and reWASD profiles to a USB drive or network share.
   - Save CRU `.bin` congif (export) and emulator config folders for quick restoration.

 ### Optimization Notes